joestubbs/coe379l-fa25/docs/unit02/decision_tree_and_random_forrest.rst

   give the overrepresented class less weight).

 We'll use cross validation with 5 folds to find the optimal values for these hyperparameters.
-Recall the GridSearchCV convenience class to search the hyperparameter space.
+As before, we'll use the GridSearchCV convenience class to search the hyperparameter space.
+What should we use for the ``scoring`` parameter?

 We note that this hyperparameter space is quite large and the fit takes significant time.
 We can speed this up by using the ``n_jobs`` parameter to the ``GridSearchCV``